firetech/dotfiles/README.md

 License & Copyright
 ===================

-All files in this repository are, unless stated otherwise, Copyright Joakim Andersson and free to redistribute and/or modify as long as credit is given where credit is due.
+All files in this repository are, unless stated otherwise, Copyright Joakim Tufvegren and free to redistribute and/or modify as long as credit is given where credit is due.